 What is Test Strategy?

 Over the years, I see a lot of confusion between these two documents.
 So let’s start with basic definitions.
-Generally it doesn’t matter which comes first.
-Test planning document is a combination of strategy plugged with overall project plan.
-According to IEEE Standard 829-2008, strategy plan is a sub item of test plan.
+Generally, it doesn’t matter which comes first.
+Test planning document is a combination of strategy plugged with an overall project plan.
+According to IEEE Standard 829-2008, strategy plan is a sub-item of a test plan.

-Project scope and test focus is defined in test plan.
+Project scope and test focus are defined in the test plan.
 Basically, it deals with test coverage, features to be tested, features not to be tested, estimation, scheduling and resource management.

 To summarize test plan is a vision of what you want to achieve and test strategy is an action plan designed to achieve this vision!